JappyPing/noise2read/docs/source/Usage/Examples/simulation.rst

   .. code-block:: console

       [Paths]
-      ResultDir = "./result/" # set output directory
+      ResultDir = "./result/"
+      ;set output directory

       [SourceInputData]
-      input_file = ./SRR12060401.fastq # set your data to be corrected
+      input_file = ./SRR12060401.fastq
+      ;set your data to be corrected

       [General]
-      num_workers = -1 # if num_workers = -1 or 0, noise2read will use all the available cpus
+      num_workers = -1
+      ;if num_workers = -1 or 0, noise2read will use all the available cpus
       verbose = True
       min_iters = 100
       iso_change_detail = True